minprog/app-studio/info/10 Syllabus.md

 ### Exercises

-Exercises teach you the basics of programming iOS or Android.
+Exercises teach you the basics of programming in Android.
 Earlier in the course, the exercises focus on learning a new programming language and reinforcing your knowledge of object-oriented design.
 Later, emphasis shifts to more complex parts of the programming platform, allowing you to make more interesting applications.

 You can earn points for completing exercises.
 You should demonstrate your finished exercises to one of the staff during office hours, on or before the deadline.